jfcloutier/karma_system/design_notes/acting.md

 ### Relevant state properties

-The state of the CA consist of many properties, including the following it uses to manage its actions:
+The state of the CA consist of many properties, including the following the CA uses to manage making progress on its goals, self-assigned or received:

 * `intent`- `goal{...}` - The CA's current intent
 * `plans` - [`plan{...}`, ...] - All the plans built to achieve the intent and directives to execute